VorpalBlade/paketkoll/crates/mtree2/README.md

 [ [lib.rs] ] [ [crates.io] ]

 This is a fork of [mtree-rs](https://github.com/derekdreery/mtree-rs) fixing some issues and improving performance.
-Unfortunately the upstream has been dead apart from one comment, so a fork was neccesary.
+Unfortunately the upstream has been dead apart from one comment, so a fork was necessary.

 The original README is reproduced below: